 stop losses are for speculators, not investors

-For example, a speculator might look at a stock which has been moving up in the past few weeks and decide that the market is telling him that this is a good investment.
-It must be, because other people are buying and pushing the share price up.
+For example, a speculator looks at a stock that has been moving up in the past few weeks and decides that the market is saying this is a good investment.
+It must be, the speculator surmises, because other people are buying and pushing the share price up.

 So where do stop losses fit into all this?